tsmatz/quantum-algorithms-qsharp/Readme.md

 These examples show you quantum algorithm's implementation by Q# code.

-For details about these algorithms, see [this series](https://tsmatz.wordpress.com/2019/02/21/quantum-computing-programming-qsharp-for-phase-kickback/) in my blog post.
+For details about these algorithms, see [this series](https://tsmatz.wordpress.com/2019/02/21/quantum-computing-programming-qsharp-for-phase-kickback/) in my blog posts.

 - [Bernstein-Vazirani algorithm](./01-bernstein-vazirani.ipynb)
 - [Grover's Algorithm (Black-box Search)](./02-grover-search.ipynb)